 If the flight for which you have a confirmed reservation is cancelled, you have the same rights to re-routing, care, reimbursement, and compensation as described above.

 However, you are not entitled to compensation as per the EU Regulation if the incident can be attributed to extraordinary circumstances that could not have been avoided by taking all reasonable measures.
-Such circumstances include, for instance, poor weather conditions, political instability, strikes, security risks, and unexpected deficiencies in flight safety.
+Such circumstances include, for instance, poor weather conditions, political instability, third party strikes, security risks, and unexpected deficiencies in flight safety.

 Likewise, you are not entitled to compensation if